Barta'a: Israel

-Following the second intifada, the village of Barta'a became an important commercial center for the residents of Wadi Ara and a large part of the Galilee residents to buy cheap goods at the prices of the Palestinian Authority after the entry of Israelis into the West Bank, Many businessmen from the West Bank relocated their businesses to East Barta'a as part of the Palestinian Authority but have access to and proximity to the target market for goods in the Wadi Ara area.
+Following the Second Intifada, the village of Barta'a became an important commercial center for the residents of Wadi Ara and a large part of the Galilee residents to buy cheap goods at the prices of the Palestinian Authority after the entry of Israelis into the West Bank.
+Many businessmen from the West Bank relocated their businesses to East Barta'a as part of the Palestinian Authority but have access to and proximity to the target market for goods in the Wadi Ara area.
 With the construction of the separation fence, East Barta'a was included in an enclave located on the Israeli side of the fence, and the trend of Israelis traveling to Barta'a for cheap shopping increased.
 Many of the houses in the village became stores and warehouses for merchandise, and many of the villagers became rich.
-However, there were also allegations of harm to residents of the village who are forced to move to the towns of Yabed and Jenin via an IDF checkpoint.
+However, there were also allegations of harm to residents of the village who are forced to move to the towns of Ya'bed and Jenin via an IDF checkpoint.

 The development of Barta'a into an important commercial center resulted in many workers' from the West Bank settling in the village regularly.
 This led to social tension between foreign workers and residents, who saw workers as a threat to their livelihood.
 In addition, the prolonged stay of workers, most of whom are young without families, has long been viewed by many as a threat to the conservative customs of the residents.
 In the absence of recreation and welfare centers in the village, workers tend to spend their free time on the streets of the village and next to the residential areas of the local residents.
 The proximity between parts of Barta'a was exploited by the terrorist organizations to smuggle people into the State of Israel.
-For example, the suicide bomber who carried out the attack at the Maxim restaurant crossed the Green Line in Barta'a.
+For example, the perpetrator of the Maxim restaurant suicide bombing crossed the Green Line in Barta'a.